ProjectEvergreen/wcc/docs/pages/examples.md

 ## Static Sites (SSG)

 Using `innerHTML`, custom elements can be authored to not use Shadow DOM, which can be useful for a `Layout` or `App` component where that top level content specifically should _not_ be rendered in a shadow root, e.g. `<template>` tag.
 What's nice about **WCC** is that by using `innerHTML` or `attachShadow`, you can opt-in to either on a per component basis, like is being done for [the **WCC** website](https://github.com/ProjectEvergreen/wcc/tree/master/docs).
-In this case, the content is authored in markdown, but the header, navigation, footer are all custom elements rendered to static HTML.
+In this case, the content is authored in markdown, but the layout, header, navigation, and footer are all custom elements rendered to static HTML.  🗒️

 ```js
 // index.js
 import './components/footer.js';